Marathon Training Recovery Guide: How To Recover Rapidly

-You run mile after mile on a tired body, often at the end of a long work day.
+You run mile after mile on a tired body, often at the end of a long work day, and then have to get up the next day and do it all over again.

-Almost every week you have to increase your mileage in order to get the necessary training in.
+Almost every week you have to build up and increase your mileage to get the necessary training in.

-In amongst the interval work, training runs, and cross training all you want to do is take a break from your marathon training plan
+Between your interval work, easy runs, strength training, and cross-training, you may want to take a break from your marathon training plan by the time the end of the week comes rolling around.

-After each-and-every training session, there are steps you can take which will accelerate your muscle repairre-stock your glycogen tanks, and set you up right for the next run
+After each training session, you can take steps to accelerate your muscle repair, restock your glycogen stores, and prepare for the next run.

-As soon as you finish your training session, your body is primed to eat.
+As soon as you finish your training session, your body is depleted and looking to refuel.

-Aim to have a medium-sized meal within 30 minutes of completing each run as part of your marathon training recovery.
+As part of your marathon training recovery, aim to have a medium-sized meal within 30 minutes of completing each run.

 Why so soon?

-Your body recognises that its glycogen levels are depleted and its muscles have been worked hard, so it’s actively hunting for sources of carbohydrates and protein.
+Your body recognizes that its glycogen levels are depleted and that your muscles have worked hard, so it actively hunts for sources of carbohydrates and protein.

-Nutritionalists recommend a carb/protein ratio of 3:1 – for every 3g of carbohydrates you consume, have 1g of protein.
+Nutritionists recommend a 3:1 carb/protein ratio.
+This means that for every 3g of carbohydrates you consume, you should have 1g of protein.

 The sooner you can deliver this food, the more effective the recovery process will be.